Nowadays, it seems like having a harmonious life is easier said than done. We live in a hectic society that demands

-Elements of water and earth, which is believed to be the primary control of our growth and strength.
+Kapha dosha is made up of the elements of water and earth.
+This dosha is believed to be the primary control of our

 Ayurveda does not look into diseases but promotes good health.
-To achieve this, you must apply the following practices:
+To achieve this, it is recommended to apply

-Aside from breathing, eating is an essential function of our body.
-In Ayurveda, ingesting food to your stomach to feel full is not enough.
-Ayurveda approach believes that one must eat fresh and
+Eating is an essential function of our body.
+In Ayurveda, eating food to fill your stomach is not enough.
+To

 2. Boost Your Metabolism

-To increase your Agni's power, you must do the following:-
+To increase your Agni's power, I would recommend the following:-

 1. Eat within a calm atmosphere